 My OXO scale has been so helpful when preparing these bags of leftovers; it is very accurate and has several neat features that I love.
 It is one of my favorite kitchen gadgets!
 Here’s a link to where you can find it on Amazon.
 Just click the picture below:

 Roasting a large turkey for the holidays ensures lots of wonderful meat for your holiday table, and sometimes provides plenty for the freezer as well!
+Please comment and rate this recipe if you try it; option is found immediately under the recipe.
+Thank you!!

 - 1 c iodine free table salt or 10 oz Kosher salt